OPENER-next/OpenStop/docs/QUESTION_CATALOG.md

 }
 ```

 Multiple conditions can be defined per questions, while at least one of them must be met in order to ask the question.
-A condition itself consists of 4 main properties: `osm_tags`, `osm_element`, `child` and `parent`.
+A condition itself consists of 8 main properties: `osm_tags`, `osm_element`, `child`, `parent` and respective negated variants using the `!` prefix.

 ### `osm_tags` condition

 In its simplest form this defines a set of tags (key value pairs) that must apply to an OSM element in order to evaluate the condition to true.
+The negated variant `!osm_tags` basically means "match any element that doesn't have these tags".

 ```jsonc
 "osm_tags": {